holochain/holochain/docs/specs/src/hwp_1_intro.md

     * An auction.
 3. Similar to client/server or blockchain approaches, a set of one or more witnesses can be elected to approve all name registrations and ensure there are no conflicts.
 While this approach prevents conflicts from happening, it requires a majority of a known set of witnesses, and any partition which contains a minority will not be able to process registrations.

-[^roughtime]: [Roughtime IETF draft](https://datatracker.ietf.org/doc/draft-ietf-ntp-roughtime/), W Ladd, Akamai Technologies, M Dansarie, Netnod, 2024.
+[^roughtime]: Roughtime IETF draft, W Ladd, Akamai Technologies, M Dansarie, Netnod, 2024 <https://datatracker.ietf.org/doc/draft-ietf-ntp-roughtime/>.

 Each one of these strategies achieves the same outcome while embodying very different patterns of social coherence; and in each case, there was no resolution overhead expended on all the non-rivalrous forms of data.